List of English words of Arabic origin (A–B): Addendum for words that may or may not be of Arabic ancestry

 This word is first seen in European languages in 13th and 14th century Latin alchemy texts, where it meant an amalgam of mercury with another metal, and it was spelled amalgama.
 It lacks a plausible origin in terms of Latin precedents.
 In medieval Arabic records the word الملغم al-malgham | الملغمة al-malghama meaning "amalgam" is uncommon, but does exist and was used by a number of different Arabic writers.
-Today some English dictionaries say the Latin was from this Arabic, or probably was.
+Today some English dictionaries say the Latin word was from this Arabic word, or probably was.
 But other dictionaries are unconvinced, and say the origin of the Latin is obscure.